(a) Each team shall comprise one driver, one crewperson and one patient.

 (m) The IRB shall continue anti-clockwise around the turning buoy.
 The patient and crewperson must be completely out of the water prior to the IRB proceeding back to the beach side of the turning buoy.

 (n) The rescue tube shall remain around the patient and the crewperson shall remove the harness and pass it to the patient.
-The patient must then keep a secure grip on the lanyard/harness and rope until the patient exits the IRB to ensure that it does not snag anything within the IRB or extend past the transom or pass through either of the self-bailers.
+The patient must then keep a secure grip on the lanyard/harness and rope/line until the driver exits the IRB to ensure that it does not snag anything within the IRB or extend past the transom or pass through either of the self-bailers.

-Note: There is no requirement for the patient to hold their hand up with the lanyard/harness and rope at the completion of the race for judge notation purposes.
+Note: There is no requirement for the patient to hold their hand up with the lanyard/harness and rope/line at the completion of the race for judge notation purposes.

 (o) The crew shall return to shore, as described in Procedure Rule 3.3.3.4.